-While the origin of true sake is unclear, it is believed to have originated around 700 AD.
-Most of the breweries that grew and survived during the mid 1800's were set up by landowners who grew rice crops, and would ship left over rice to their breweries.
+Sake is believed to have originated in Japan around 700 AD.
+Most of the breweries that grew and survived during the mid 1800s were set up by landowners who grew rice crops, and would ship left over rice to their breweries.
 The most successful of these family breweries still operate today.
-During the 20th century, sake-brewing technology grew by leaps and bounds.
-Yeast strains specifically selected for their brewing properties were isolated and enamel-coated steel tanks arrived cleaner and longer lasting.
+TY KU Sake Silver, TY KU Sake Black, and TY KU Coconut Sake are all brewed in Nara, Japan, the historical heartland of Japanese culture and the birthplace of Sake.

 Sake is brewed using only four simple all natural ingredients.
 Together, they produce the world's purest alcoholic beverage that is completely Gluten Free and contains no Sulfites, Tannins, or additives & preservatives.